robotframework/robotframework-RFCP-syllabus/basics.md

 Dependencies between tests/tasks arise when the outcome of one test/task affects the execution or success of another.
 Managing dependencies between tests/tasks is crucial for ensuring that your suite runs smoothly and produces reliable results.
-In Robot Framework, you can handle dependencies by carefully designing your suite and utilizing setup/teardown.
+In Robot Framework, you can handle dependencies by carefully designing your suite and utilizing setup and teardown.
 **TODO** <!-- FIXME: needs proper reference -->

 #### Avoid sleep (use polling)